User’s API

 Specifies the duration the backend sleeps if there is no remaining work to process in the queues.

 The backend pops all log messages from the frontend queues and buffers them in a local ring buffer queue as transit events.
 The transit_event_buffer is unbounded, starting with a customizable initial capacity (in items, not bytes) and will reallocate up to transit_events_hard_limit The backend will use a separate transit_event_buffer for each frontend thread.
-The capacity must be a power of two.
+The capacity is rounded up to the next power of two.

 The backend gives priority to reading messages from the frontend queues of all the hot threads and temporarily buffers them.